nicolasfguillaume/Strategic-Business-Analytics-with-R/module4.md

 ```
 For this model, Pressure, Moisture and Temperature indexes are greater than 0.05.
 Hence they are not statistically significant.

-### Question 3
-What is the ID of the element that has the largest expected remaining lifetime?
+3/ What is the ID of the element that has the largest expected remaining lifetime?

 ```r
 head( Forecast[order(-Forecast$RemainingLT),] )